- QI CPD

-Situational awareness: the vital skill of knowing what’s going on around you to ensure patient safety
+Situational awareness: A vital skill to ensure patient safety

 It had been another busy day in the theatre, and as the last patient was transferred to recovery, the team gathered to debrief.
 Whilst three of the four surgeries completed had been straightforward and went smoothly, adrenaline still coursed through the veins of the team as they began to reflect on the first patient of the day.
 Cathy (one of the nurses) led the debrief: